c-vandenberg/gromacs-tutorials/official-tutorial/md-intro-tutorial/README.md

 The 3D structure of Factor Xa is available from the protein data bank (PDB), with the PDB code **1FJS**.
 The [crystal structure](https://www.rcsb.org/3d-view/1FJS/1) can be downloaded as a PDB file.

 This order in which the simulation system was build, minimised, equilibrated and the MD simulation run with regards to the directories is as follows:
-1. Generating Topologies, Defining Simulation Box & Solvating System (`protein` directory)
+1. Generating Topologies, Defining Simulation Box & Solvating System (`1fjs-protein/protein` directory)
 2. Energy Minimization (`1fjs-protein/energy-minimization` directory)
 3. NVT Ensemble Equilibration (`1fjs-protein/nvt-equilibration` directory)
 4. NPT Ensemble Equilibration (`1fjs-protein/npt-equilibration` directory)